calico/AAC_scoring/model_1/README.md

 # Running the code

-### Mode 1
+### Computing calcification scores using Model 1
-In this mode, only model_1 scores are computed for the images in the folder.
-A sample inference call is as follows:
+To compute the calcification scores on a folder of DEXA images only from model 1, the inference call is as follows:

 ```
 python predict_aac_scores.py --img_dir=<absolute path to folder containing DEXA images> --model_file_segmentation=<absolute path to segmentation model file> --model_file_regression=<absolute path to regression model file> --visualize=False